dkvz/music-planning-frontend/README.md

 # music-planning-frontend
 Supposed to teach me how to use Vue, but I'm going quick&dirty to release something usable as soon as possible.

+I'm not always sure what I'm doing, but I'm doing it.

 ## Project setup
 ```
 npm install